What is an Organic Solar Cell?

 Unfortunately, whilst organic solar cells are ingenious inventions, there are a few negatives associated with their use.

 Organic solar cells currently don’t have great lifetimes.
-The best cells last 10 years, which is encouraging but nothing like the 25 year lifetimes that have become the norm for conventional solar cells.
+The best cells last 10 years, which is encouraging but nothing like the 25 year lifetimes that have become the norm for conventional solar cells (explore the elements of solar panels).
 This is a major area of research and development that is needed.

 Existing Markets